 Length is the total number of bits to derive.
 A total of 1728 bits are derived for a

 EDP FA block.

+p is the value of the latest exchanged non-AP MLD Specific Collision Epoch Offset field if received and if n is greater or equal to colliding epoch number c (see 10.71.2.5 OTA MAC address collision avoidance); otherwise, p equals 0. (#1071).

+Seed is the value of the Group Epoch Seed field of the received EDP Epoch Settings field(#885)

 TGbi editor: Modify clause 10.71.4 as follow